evb62/lms-consume-mode/README.md

-# Consume Mode for Lyrion Music Server
+# Queue Consume for Lyrion Music Server

-MPD-style consume for LMS 8.x / 9.x.
+Queue consume for LMS 8.x / 9.x.
 A track leaves the play queue once it has finished playing or has been skipped with Next.
-Jumping straight to another entry in the queue leaves the track you jumped away from alone.
+Jumping straight to another entry in the queue leaves alone the track you jumped away from.

 Enabled per player, in the web UI.

 ## Use

-Settings -> Player -> pick the player -> Consume Mode -> tick the box.
+Settings -> Player -> pick the player -> Queue Consume -> tick the box.

-Two global options live under Settings -> Advanced -> Consume Mode: consume on Previous (off by default) and consume the final track of the queue (on by default).
+Two global options live under  Server Settings -> Manage Plugins -> Queue Consume -> Settings: consume on Previous (off by default) and consume the final track of the queue (on by default).